The Villages in Cinque Terre

 Riomaggiore

-The main street is lined with a number of bars, restaurants, and shops, and Riomaggiore is second to Monterosso for its number of places to stay.
+The main street is lined with several bars, restaurants, and shops, and Riomaggiore is second to Monterosso for its many places to stay.

-Many properties available in Riomaggiore, making this village another good base for exploring Cinque Terre.
+Many properties are available in Riomaggiore, making this village another good base for exploring Cinque Terre.